grayzcale/Legacy-RBLX-CMD-Plugin/README.md

 ![image](https://user-images.githubusercontent.com/58129405/139063916-e4244dd7-ed35-4cd4-902a-1db74e778496.png)

 ### API:

-Before starting, remember to stop the thread if the input from any of the nodes is nil.
+Before starting, please note that you must remember to close the Chain by using `chain:Dispose()` at the end of your custom command.
+Depending on your shortcut you should also close the Chain if the input of any nodes is nil.

-Note: the IgnoreCase option, for all the Nodes with this feature, gets saved for each individual Node.
-This is retrieved the next time the same Node is created.

 <br>